janhonkys/Film/README.md

 - Encapsulation, inheritance, and polymorphism are key Object-Oriented Programming principles applied throughout the project.

 ## Testing (JUnit)
-- JUnit is used to write and run tests for the application, ensuring the correctness of various functionalities.
+- JUnit is used to write and run tests for the application, ensuring the correctness of various functionalities......